cbsanal/node-red-opcua-browse-subscribe/README.md

 ## New Features

-- pagination will be added, right now max 100 items can be rendered in table
+- Pagination will be added, right now max 100 items can be rendered in table.
-- filtering system will be added (e.g show only float type nodes)
+- Filtering system will be added (e.g show only float type nodes).
-- i'm open to any pull request or issue report
+- I'm open to any pull request or issue report.